 Like rainforests on land, coral reefs are incredibly biodiverse and severely threatened by climate change and other human impacts.
 Reefs also provide a livelihood for millions of people through fishing and tourism.

-Our rosé supports critical work to restore damaged reefs by growing and outplanting new coral babies.
-Coral scientists will collect large amounts of spawn from wild reefs and then breed the corals to produce genetically unique coral babies.
+Our Rosé supports critical work to restore damaged reefs by growing and outplanting new baby corals.
+Coral scientists will collect large amounts of spawn from wild reefs and then breed the corals to produce genetically unique baby corals.
 When those young corals are outplanted to degraded reef sites, that genetic diversity can make the reefs more resilient in the face of climate change and other threats.

 Enjoy this crisp, refreshing Rosé for Reefs, knowing you deserve such a delicious drink.
 Pairs well with sunsets.

 Impact: Every bottle of this crisp Sauvignon Blanc restores 100 wild oysters to our estuary ecosystems.